telerik/kendo-ui-builder/docs/components/boolean-radio-button-list.md

 # Boolean Radio Button List

-The Boolean Radio Button List ...
+The Boolean Radio Button List is part of the Editors components which the Builder supports.

-## Features
+## Usage

+* Represents a list of items where each node is listed next to a radio button.
+* Provides two selection options in a true-false context.
+* Allows selection by checking the corresponding radio buttons.

 ## Preview